Hypomanic Episode

 Hypomanic Episode vs Manic

 While symptoms between hypomanic and manic episodes are the same, the key difference is duration.
-If your symptoms are not severe enough to interfere with day-to-day life, you’re struggling with hypomania.
-If they are interfering with your life, you’re struggling with mania.
+If your symptoms are not severe enough to interfere with daily life, you struggle with hypomania.
+If they do interfere, you struggle with mania.

 Furthermore, people who struggle with manic episodes may also experience psychosis.
-In other words, they may experience hallucinations and delusions that greatly inhibit their ability to function.
+In other words, you may experience hallucinations and delusions that greatly inhibit your ability to function.

-In terms of diagnosis, a hypomanic episode will last for (at least) 4 days.
-Whereas a manic episode can go on for (at least) 1 week and may require hospitalization.
+In terms of diagnosis, a hypomanic episode will last for (at least) four days.
+Whereas a manic episode can go on for (at least) one week and may require hospitalization.

 How to Treat Hypomania